urbit/docs/reference/hoon-expressions/rune/lus.md

 runes with a variable number of arguments, the list of arguments of `+*` does not end with a terminating rune.

+`+*` arms must always come at the beginning of the battery, before any other type of lus arm.

 ##### Discussion

 The primary use of `+*` is to assign aliases to doors (see Examples below).